 Bhupathi Reddy (Prakash Raj) is a don in Chennai who controls the city.
 After a failed murder attempt on Bhupathi Reddy, the question arises about his successor.
-Eventually, his three sons, Varada (Arvind Swamy), Thyagu (Arun Vijay) and Rudra (Simbu) try to replace their father fighting against each other to show their supremacy.
+Eventually, his three sons, Varada (Arvind Swamy), Thyagu (Arun Vijay), and Rudra (Simbu) try to replace their father by fighting against each other to show their supremacy.
 Who tried to kill Bhupathi Reddy and who becomes his successor forms the crux of the story.

 Nawab starts with a bang and continues with the repercussions.
-The trailer shows the premise and the narration is straight forward without hiding information or misleading the audience.
+The trailer shows the premise and the narration is straightforward without hiding information or misleading the audience.
 The character introductions are perfect.
 Mani Ratnam establishes every major character on their first appearance.
 After Bhupathi Reddy gets hospitalized, Varada rushes to the hospital as soon as he gets the News.
 However, Thyagu reacts but is not much serious and Rudra shows no care or concern.
 Chitra (Jyothika) brings kids to the hospital saying that they should better know things from their parents.
 The first appearance of Rasool (Vijay Sethupathi) shows his manipulative nature.
 This shows the mastery of Mani Ratnam over characterizations.

 The first half is fast and revolves around the question of who tried to kill Bhupathi Reddy.
 The interval block is simple yet effective and leaves so many questions.
 The second half starts on a promising note and things escalate quickly.
-However, it slows down at the middle and the last half an hour of the film relies on emotions more than action.
+However, it slows down in the middle and the last half an hour of the film relies on emotions more than action.
 The characters become vulnerable and the rivalry becomes personal.
 The climax is impressive with a slow and intense sequence.
-Overall, its a brilliant narration with a few dull moments.
+Overall, it’s a brilliant narration with a few dull moments.

-Arvind Swamy is superb as a gangster and his performance in second half showcases his skills as an actor.
+Arvind Swamy is superb as a gangster and his performance in the second half showcases his skills as an actor.
 Arun Vijay impresses with his casual acting style and body language.
 Simbu is good in his role but he looks slow and dull in a role that should have been energetic.
-Vijay Sethupathi is the show stealer.
+Vijay Sethupathi is the show-stealer.
 His character has multiple shades and he performed with ease.
 Jyothika has a powerful role and she shows what she is capable of.
 Prakash Raj and Jayasudha are natural in their roles.

 Nawab is an intense crime drama with brilliant technical values.
-The audience who expect a serious action film may not like it as it has more drama than action.
+The audiences who expect a serious action film may not like it as it has more drama than action.
 Moreover, the second half has some dull moments.
 Overall, Nawab is a Mani Ratnam mark film.